solliancenet/sentinel-defender-workshop-400/day-01/lab03-sentinel-defender.md

     | extend IPCustomEntity = "144.91.119.160"
     ```

-25. Navigate to the **Automated response** tab
+26. Navigate to the **Automated response** tab
-26. Place a check mark in the box for the Recent-IP-Passive-DNS playbook which will enable the playbook to run each time the analytic rule generates security alerts
+27. Place a check mark in the box for the Recent-Host-Passive-DNS playbook which will enable the playbook to run each time the analytic rule generates security alerts
-27. Select **Next: Review**
+28. Select **Next: Review**
-28. Select **Save** to finish and return to the Analytics page
+29. Select **Save** to finish and return to the Analytics page

 ### Task 3 : Review Incident